 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)

 Most mobility braces wrap around the front shoulders to help reduce the weight and load on the dog’s hips and hind legs.
-Ask your vet if they think a mobility brace could help reduce your dog’s pain.
+Ask your vet if they think a mobility brace could help reduce your dog’s discomfort.

 Low Impact Exercise